viamrobotics/docs/docs/tutorials/projects/helmet.md

 First, you'll set up and test the computer vision functionality that can detect people wearing a hard hat and wearing no hard hat.
 Next, you'll set up data capture and sync to record images of people without hard hats and upload them to the cloud.
 Then, you'll write a serverless function capable of sending email notifications.
-Finally, you'll configure a webhook to trigger the serverless function when someone isn't wearing a hard hat.
+Finally, you'll configure a trigger to trigger the serverless function when someone isn't wearing a hard hat.

 {{< alert title="Learning Goals" color="info" >}}